 CSSM since 2014

 MM (Arizona State University), BSc (Towson University)

-An accomplished educator, clinician, & adjudicator, Ms. Scarbrough has more than 20 years of experience.
-Her students regularly win solo performance competitions, district & state band auditions, gain scholarship acceptance into elite music conservatories and prominent schools of music throughout the U.S., Canada, and Europe.
-She served on the flute faculty, as Assistant Dean, Co-Chair of the Woodwind, Brass and Percussion Department, and Director of the Flute Choir and Scholarship Flute Choir at the Hochstein School of Music & Dance in Rochester, NY.
-She has taught the seminar, Entrepreneurship in Music at Nazareth College (NY) and FLUTETREK: An interactive approach to Extended Techniques for the Rochester Flute Association, Inc. with flutist colleague, Deborah Parker.
+With more than 20 years experience as an accomplished educator, clinician, and adjudicator, Ms. Scarbrough's students regularly win solo performance competitions, district and state band auditions, gain scholarship acceptance into elite music conservatories and prominent schools of music throughout the U.S., Canada, and Europe.
+From 2002-2013, she served as Flute Faculty, Scholarship Flute Choir Director, Co-Chair of the Woodwind, Brass, and Percussion Department, and Assistant Dean of Students at the David G. Hochstein Memorial School of Music & Dance.

 She holds the degrees of Master of Music in Flute Performance from Arizona State University School of Music and Bachelor of Science in Flute Performance from Towson University - both with high distinction, and was principal flute/piccolo in the US Marine Corps Band in Quantico, VA from 1997-99.
 Her primary teachers and mentors include Sara Nichols and Trygve Peterson.